WikiLeaks releases alleged CIA secrets, like ability to hack WhatsApp

 It is no secret to anyone who follows intelligence that the CIA engaged in aggressive hacking around the world in pursuit if its spying missions, including breaking into phones, computer networks and other devices.

 Many of the files released were not classified and some pointed to common web utilities or "how to"s on installing software and operating systems.
-However, If the more sensitive leaked documents are authentic, their release would seem to be a major blow to the CIA.
+Other documents are marked Top Secret and Secret.
+If the more sensitive leaked documents are authentic, their release would seem to be a major blow to the CIA.

 The U.S. government has said that WikiLeaks is a tool of Russian intelligence agencies.